nmilosev/termux-fedora/README.md

 # termux-fedora
 A script to install a Fedora chroot into Termux.

-Currently it supports Fedora 27 ARM/ARM64
+Currently it supports Fedora 27 ARM/ARM64.

+Legacy support for Fedora 26 ARM/ARM64 is restored in case having issue with Fedora 27 images

 # Alternative